shirinmjr/express-react-bank/README.md

 # Mongo Express Bank

-This is a experimental project to create a full CRUD app.
-To do so, we're experimenting with a banking system in which user can:
+This is a experimental project to create a full CRUD app using the best practices and latest tech stack.

+To do so, we're experimenting with a banking system and the goal is to user:

 - Create accounts(Saving and Checking) - Create
 - Create Log Record Per Transaction - Create